 Accounting information systems of organizations with an emphasis on business processes, fundamentals of systems and information technology, and internal controls.

 ACCT371, 372.
 Seminar in Accounting.

 The seminar will focus on selected topics appropriate to the participants.
+May be repeated for credit with each change in title.

 ACCT401.
 Auditing I.